Workplace Advisory Committee

 The Workplace Advisory Committee supports the City’s continued commitment to ensuring fair and safe workplaces for all, and providing opportunities for businesses and workers alike to share their experiences and help shape the City’s decision making around existing and future workplace policies and initiatives. ·

-There are eight Council and Mayor two-year vacancies comprised of representatives from Business Associations, mid to large size employers, small and independent, employees, organized labor and public empoyees.
+There are eight two-year vacancies comprised of representatives from business associations, mid to large size employers, small and independent employers, organized labor. and public employees.